eclipse-tractusx/tractusx-edc/docs/kit/development-view/page00_development_view.md

 The Eclipse Dataspace Connector is one of the core components facilitating TractusX.

-::: TractusX EDC or Core EDC?
+:::note TractusX EDC or Core EDC?

 This documentation is for TractusX EDC.
 It includes the Core EDC with all of its functionality.